GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_filter_federate.md

 ### Co-simulation execution

-Execution of this co-simulation is done as before with `helics_cli`:
+Execution of this co-simulation is done as before with the `helics_run` command:

 ```shell
 helics run --path=./fundamental_filter_runner.json